 Most of the Universe is either dark energy or dark matter.
-The reason such energy might in some sense be God is based on the Biblical teaching that God is invisible and yet holds everything together.
-Just as we alone can experience our own awareness, God is the invisible reality that only He can experience.
+The reason such energy might in some sense be God is based on the Biblical teaching that God is invisible and yet holds everything together.[i]
+Just as we alone can experience our own bubble of awareness, God is the invisible reality that only He can directly experience.
 He is our transcendent ground-of-being – holding the Universe together much as the anticipated wholeness of an image holds our body mass together (by minimizing an expectancy mismatch).
-As the body mass accelerates (probabilistically) toward weightlessness in the fleeting instant prior to actualizing an anticipated image, so is the expansion of the Universe accelerating.
+As the body mass accelerates (probabilistically) toward infinity in the fleeting instant prior to actualizing an anticipated image, so is the expansion of the Universe accelerating.

 Dark matter, constituting about 25% of the total matter in the Universe, is not really dark – it is just invisible.
 Since God is biblically defined as light, dark matter may represent some of His “invisible qualities.”[ii]
 It is speculative but we need to start somewhere and develop hypotheses along these lines if we hope to understand what it means to be created in the image of God.
 How, for example, does our invisible spiritual nature parallel the way the Spirit of God oversees the physical Universe?